russelsantos19/100-days-of-code/log.md

 **Thoughts**:  What a great day, I learn a lot.
 Tomorrow I plan to begin the side menu for my website.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 19: July 12, 2020 Sunday

+**Today's Progress**: Today I began the side menu of my website and I'll try to finish it tomorrow.

+**Thoughts**:  I'll try to finish this project website before the end of this challenge.
+I really learn a lot not just by watching, not by reading, but by coding.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)